samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You exert control over the elements, creating one of the following effects within range.

 - ***Beckon Air.*** You create a breeze strong enough to ripple cloth, stir dust, rustle leaves, and close open doors and shutters, all in a 5-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect).
-Doors and shutters being held open by someone or something aren’t affected.
+Doors and shutters being held open by someone or something aren't affected.
 - ***Beckon Earth.*** You create a thin shroud of dust or sand that covers surfaces in a 5-foot-square area, or you cause a single word to appear in your handwriting in a patch of dirt or sand.
 - ***Beckon Fire.*** You create a thin cloud of harmless embers and colored, scented smoke in a 5-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect).
 You choose the color and scent, and the embers can light candles, torches, or lamps in that area.
-The smoke’s scent lingers for 1 minute.
+The smoke's scent lingers for 1 minute.
 - ***Beckon Water.*** You create a spray of cool mist that lightly dampens creatures and objects in a 5-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect).
 Alternatively, you create 1 cup of clean water either in an open container or on a surface, and the water evaporates in 1 minute.
 - ***Sculpt Element.*** You cause dirt, sand, fire, smoke, mist, or water that can fit in a 1-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect) to assume a crude shape (such as that of a creature) for 1 hour.